CodingThrust/AMAT5315-2025Spring-Homeworks/hw7/README.md

      end
  julia> fullerene_graph = UnitDiskGraph(fullerene(), sqrt(5)); # construct the unit disk graph
  ```
+ It is encouraged to use simulated annealing to find the ground state energy.

 2. (Spectral gap) Given an anti-ferromagnetic Ising model ($J = 1$) with different graph topology.
 Complete the following tasks:
    1. Analyse the spectral gap v.s. at different temperature $T$ from $0.1$ to $2.0$.